-Sara Fishko is an Executive Producer and Host at WNYC, specializing in culture.
+Sara Fishko is a Producer and Host at WNYC, specializing in culture.

 Fishko produced and hosted the ten-part Jazz Loft Project Radio Series, derived from a treasure trove of archival tapes recorded by photographer W. Eugene Smith in his dilapidated Manhattan home in a loft building in the 1950s and 60s.
 The series, which ran on WNYC and NPR, later became four special programs known as The Jazz Loft Anthology.